Loaders

 visidata.Path.open_text(self, mode='rt', encoding=None, encoding_errors=None, newline=None)

-Open path in text or binary mode, using options.encoding and options.encoding_errors.
+Open path in text mode, using options.encoding and options.encoding_errors.
 Return open file-pointer or file-pointer-like.

 visidata.Path.read_text(self, encoding=None, errors=None)